Rethinking Supply Chain Planning: A Generative Paradigm: A Proposed Agentic Framework

 \subsubsection{Intent Classification}

-The Intent Classification Agent is responsible for interpreting user queries in the supply chain planning context and categorizing them into well-defined intents.
-This step provides a semantic understanding of the user’s request, which guides downstream task orchestration and execution.
-The agent classifies intents into three primary categories: \begin{itemize} \item \textbf{Inventory Turnover and Planning Diagnostics} This intent focuses on evaluating the efficiency of inventory movement and identifying potential issues in planning.
+Whereas the objective of the Query Enhancement Module in Section \ref{query_enhance_section} is to syntactically structure and parameterize the raw input, the focus here shifts to semantic interpretation, specifically the deciphering of the underlying business purpose driving that query.
+The Intent Classification Agent functions as a specialized cognitive unit responsible for mapping these structured inputs onto well-defined supply chain planning contexts.
+Underpinned by a Large Language Model that has been fine-tuned on domain-specific corpora, this agent possesses the capability to navigate the linguistic nuances and contextual ambiguities inherent in operational directives.
+This domain adaptation is critical for overcoming the challenge of parsing vague or incomplete requests, where extracting the correct strategic signals is paramount.
+Guided by tailored prompt engineering, the agent systematically analyzes the user's input and categorizes the identified intent into three primary categories: \begin{itemize} \item \textbf{Inventory Turnover and Planning Diagnostics} This intent focuses on evaluating the efficiency of inventory movement and identifying potential issues in planning.
 Tasks under this intent may involve analyzing inventory turnover rates, detecting anomalies in replenishment schedules, and providing diagnostic insights for underperforming SKUs.
 The purpose of this classification is to enable proactive identification of inefficiencies, supporting adjustments that enhance supply chain responsiveness and reduce unnecessary inventory holding.

 \item \textbf{In-Stock Rate Monitoring} This intent pertains to monitoring product availability across warehouses or distribution centers.
 It includes tracking stock levels, flagging items at risk of stockouts, and alerting relevant agents for replenishment.
 High in-stock rates are crucial for maintaining service levels and customer satisfaction.
 Categorizing this intent allows the system to prioritize attention to critical items and high-demand products.